Statements & Policies

 Listed below are the statutory policies of the school.
 These policies are available to download or we can supply paper copies on request.

 Each school has the freedom to decide how to use the Pupil Premium, as they are best placed to assess what additional provisions should be made for the individual pupils at their school.
-Pupil Premium Policy written in 2017/18 is reviewed annually by trustees.
+Pupil Premium Policy is reviewed annually by trustees.

 Detailed information regarding the school’s expenditure for pupil premium can be found on the pupil premium statement available in PDF format below.

-Over the years the PE and Sports funding grant has enabled PCPS to provide additional before, during and after school interventions, clubs and activities.
-More children have participated in these extra-curricular activities than in previous years.
-Their school attainment has also increased but more so their health, confidence and fitness.
+Over the years the PE and Sports funding grant has enabled the school to provide additional before, during and after school interventions, clubs and activities.
+Many children participate in these extra-curricular activities.
+Their school attainment increases but more so their health, confidence and fitness.
 The PE department review participation for all children annually: review the outcome of fixtures, festivals and tournaments; review assemblies, extra-curricular participation and celebrate where possible in the newsletter, media, Facebook and website.
-The school will ensure these improvement are sustainable through curriculum planning and review, pupil attainment, trustee reports and celebration of pupil achievement.
-With regard to assessing Y6 swimming ability, children in Y3, Y4 and Y5 have swimming once a week and at the end of Y5 are assessed (as a cohort percentage) over a distance of at least 25 meters in that they can swim confidently and proficiently; they can use a range of strokes effectively; and can perform safe self-rescue in different water-based situations.
+The school ensures these improvements are sustainable through curriculum planning and review, pupil attainment, trustee reports and celebration of pupil achievement.
+With regard to assessing Y6 national swimming ability, children in Y3, Y4 and Y5 have swimming once a week and at the end of Y5 are assessed (as a cohort percentage) over a distance of at least 25 meters in that they can swim confidently and proficiently; they can use a range of strokes effectively; and can perform safe self-rescue in different water-based situations.
+Any weak Y5 child swimmer will pick up swimming in the summer of Y6.

 The Data Protection Officer for Ponteland Community Primary School is Mr Ian Hampson